fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/namespace-scoped/namespace-scoped.md

 By following these instructions, you will have deployed the Aperture Agent into your cluster.

-1. Configure the Aperture Cloud endpoint and API key parameters in the Agent.
+1. Configure the Aperture Cloud endpoint and Agent Key parameters in the Agent.
    Update the `values.yaml` file and pass it with the `install` command:

    ```yaml